AndreaPic/ServiceBusCompressor/README.md

 “Premium Tier” has much performance than “Standard Tier” so is very expensive.
 I do not think this is the right solution for the message size problem.
 Anyway, the message’s size limit remain.

+# How to use this library
+## Extension
+You can use this library as extension of QueueClient, TopicClient or SubscriptionClient in simply way using the extension methods:
+- SendCompressorAsync (in SBCompressor.Extensions.Sender namespace) instead of SendAsync
+- SubscribeCompressorAsync (in SBCompressor.Extensions.Reader namespace) instead of RegisterMessageHandler
+## Library
+You can use Library object's as explained in samples: ConsoleSenderAppSBC, ConsoleReceiverAppSBC, ConsoleTopicSenderAppSBC, ConsoleTopicReceicerAppSBC

+# Getting Started using the library
+1. Source code
+2. Nuget package.
+You can use this library building it following this document or you can download its package from nuget at this [link](https://www.nuget.org/packages/SPS.SBCompressor/).
+Please follow the samples below to learn how to use it.

+# Getting Started with source code
+This project is a based on .Net Core and has dependencies on Microsoft.Azure.ServiceBus and Microsoft.Azure.Storage.Blob .nuget packages.
+In Samples directory there is a readme.md file to explain how to use and configure them.

+## Source Code
+In this there are library, unit tests and saples source code.
+In the root directory there is the AzSB.sln file that include all projects.

+In the sulution there are:
+- AzSB.sln (solution with the main library and unit tests)
+- Samples\ConsoleSenderAppSBC\ConsoleSenderAppSBC.sln (example that sends messages to Queue)
+- Samples\ConsoleReceiverAppSBC\ConsoleReceiverAppSBC.sln (example that reads messages from Queue)
+- Samples\ConsoleTopicSenderAppSBC\ConsoleTopicSenderAppSBC.sln (example that sends messages for Topic)
+- Samples\ConsoleTopicReceicerAppSBC\ConsoleTopicReceicerAppSBC.sln (example that reads messages from Topic)

 # The proposed solution
 The proposed solution is applicable to all tier from “Basic” to “Standard” and “Premium”.